slac-mission-support/DosiXchange/deployment-instructions.md

 ```
 Keep in mind the username, because we standardized on Azure for the iPads the UPN will resemble their email address.
 So josh2@slac.stanford.edu for example.

+This config will place the username in the performedby column at each new or revised cloudkit record.